Issues at Hand

 But wild horses and burros could be facing imminent extinction across the Western United States if these cruel, inhumane, and deeply antiquated practices are not stopped.

 Do Wild Horses Have Families?

 Yes.
-What is perhaps more heartbreaking of all, is that mustangs have bonded family structures much like humans do.
+What is perhaps most heartbreaking of all, is that wild horses have closely bonded family structures much like humans do.
 Horses can also feel emotions like we can— they experience love, and loss, fear, heartbreak and joy.

-Ripping apart a wild herd, just like the separation of a human family, is devastating emotionally.
-Stallions are like fathers, mares like mothers.
+Ripping apart a band of wild horses (“band” is the word for a wild horse family) is devastating emotionally.
+Stallions are like fathers, mares like mothers, foals their children.

 That is why we need your voices.